juvalen/mb-checker/README.md

 * those subject to some sundry network errors in `error.url`.

+`OK.json` has to be converted to html before importing it back.
+For that https://github.com/andreax79/json2html-bookmarks.git can be used.

-`OK.json` file can be imported back to browser.
+File can be imported back to browser.

+To tr

 ## Sample screen dump